-- Houses of refuge,
+- Houses of refuge

-- New reformatories, and
+- New reformatories

-- Separate institutions for juvenile females.
+- Separate institutions for juvenile females

 Houses of refuge focused on the reeducation of youth and used indeterminate sentencing, religious training, and apprenticeships in various trades.
-The houses were organized using a military model to promote order and discipline, but the houses were often overcrowded and youth were overworked.
+The houses were organized using a military model to promote order and discipline, but the houses were often overcrowded and the youth overworked.

 Early Evolution of Juvenile Courts